ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/build-and-run/cli-commands.md

         persist         Manage data persistence
         bindgen         Generate the Ballerina bindings for Java APIs shell           Run Ballerina interactive REPL [Experimental]
+        tool            Manage Ballerina CLI tools
         version         Print the Ballerina version
         profile         Start Ballerina Profiler [Experimental]

+   Tool Commands:
+        edi             Generates Ballerina service/client for OpenAPI contract and OpenAPI contract for BallerinaService.
+        health          Ballerina Health Artifact Generator Tool

    Update Commands:
         dist            Manage Ballerina distributions
         update          Update the Ballerina tool

+Use 'bal help <command>' for more information on a specific command.
 ```

 You can use it in the following format.